12 Facts About the South American Bushmaster

 © Wikimedia Commons User: Johan Fredriksson / CC BY-SA 3.0

-This is a jungle species which lives across a huge swathe of South America, including Brazil, Venezuela, Bolivia, Colombia and the island of Trinidad.
 South American bushmasters crawl out of their eggs at 30-50cm, and average at 2-2.5 metres long in adulthood.
-The longest bushmaster ever recorded measured 3.65 metres, excluding the craziest village rumours.
-This viper is officially the longest venomous snake in the western hemisphere, and the third longest worldwide, behind the black mamba and king cobra.
+The longest South American bushmaster of all time measured 3.65 metres, excluding the craziest village rumours.
+This makes them the longest venomous snake in the western hemisphere, and the third longest worldwide, behind the black mamba (2nd) and king cobra (1st).

 lachesis muta south america bushmaster